joelparkerhenderson/wordbooks/pages/work-for-hire-agreement/index.md

 # Work-for-hire agreement

 A work-for-hire agreement is a type of legal contract that outlines the terms of a creative work or project that is commissioned by one party to be completed by another party, typically a freelancer or independent contractor.
 The agreement specifies that the work produced is owned by the hiring party, rather than the individual or company who created it.
-The agreement is often used when a company needs a specific project completed, such as a software development project, a marketing campaign, or a graphic design project.
+The agreement is often used when a company needs a specific project completed.

 Typical aspects:

-* Identification of the parties involved: the names, contact information, and any other relevant details.
+* Identification: Provide the parties' names, contact information, and any other relevant details.

-* Scope of work: the specific work or project that the contractor is being hired to complete, including any specifications or requirements.
+* Scope: Explain what the worker is being hired to complete, including any specifications or requirements.

-* Compensation: the payment terms for the project, including the amount of compensation, payment schedule, and other details.
+* Compensation: Describe the payment terms, including the amount, schedule, and other details.

-* Ownership of intellectual property: who will own the rights to the work produced, including any copyrights, patents, or trademarks.
+* Ownership of intellectual property: who will own the rights to the work produced, including any patents, copyrights, trademarks, and the like.

-* Confidentiality: such as non-disclosure agreements that must be signed by the contractor, to protect any proprietary information that may be shared during the course of the project.
+* Confidentiality: Protect any proprietary information that may be shared during the course of the project.

 * Termination: the circumstances under which the agreement may be terminated by either party, and any other relevant details related to termination.